Criminal Justice and Corrections Project

 Talks are also progressing with parts of the corrections system to investigate how harm from gambling is being addressed.
 An initiative has been proposed to a) investigate existing gambling-related attitudes and clinical practices and b) develop and pilot some best-practice collaborative screening, referral and treatment procedures.

-The above is being co-designed to engage with the justice system and generate findings that can help further the conversation about harm from gambling.
-Drawing upon the experience of the foundation’s funded partners it aims to enable new collaborative opportunities.
+The above is designed to engage with the justice system and generate findings that can help further the conversation about harm from gambling.